tetra-framework/tetra/docs/reactive-components.md

 Tetra keeps track of each `ReactiveComponent` that subscribed to a channel group.
 When sending push notifications to a group, you can refer to that component by its `component_id` again.

-A `ReactiveComponent` that is rendered one a page in the context of an authenticated user with the id 7 has joined the groups `user.7`, `session.jyox98seevk9dll9fy8cyb7wspdnyala` and `broadcast`.
+A `ReactiveComponent` that is rendered on a page in the context of an authenticated user with the id 7 has joined the groups `user.7`, `session.jyox98seevk9dll9fy8cyb7wspdnyala` and `broadcast`.

 These groups can be used to dispatch component notifications to